 Restarting Tourism Marketing in Indian Country

-The American Indian Alaska Native Tourism Association (AIANTA) is hosting a free tourism marketing workshops in the Pacific Northwest.
 As reservations, tribal tourism enterprises and Native-owned businesses re-open to visitor traffic, a top need identified by these businesses is how to maximize their outreach to potential visitors.
-This workshop will show how tribes can grow their cultural tourism efforts through website development and by maximizing audio and video throughout your marketing efforts.
+Below are videos and links to presentations for two workshops showcasing how tribes can grow their cultural tourism efforts through website development and by maximizing audio and video throughout your marketing efforts.

 Sherry L. Rupert, AIANTA Chief Executive Officer